The structure of graphs not admitting a fixed immersion: The width of a tree-cut decomposition

 \section{The width of a tree-cut decomposition}

 Given the definition of tree-cut decompositions, it is natural to ask when does a graph have a bounded width tree-cut decomposition.
 However, this will require a suitable definition of the width of a tree-cut decomposition.
+If we follow the model of tree decompositions, the most natural measure would be to require the bags to have bounded size.
+However, this runs into an immediate problem.
+Let $P_t$ be the graph obtained by adding $t-1$ parallel edges to each edge of a path on $t$ vertices.
+Then $P_{t^2}$ contains contains $K_t$ as an immersion and should therefore have large tree-cut width.
+At the same time, $P_t$ has a tree-cut decomposition where each bag has one vertex and every torso has at most 3 vertices.
+We conclude that any suitable width measure for tree-cut decompositions must take into account the adhesion of the decomposition.

-We first observe that considering the adhesion alone does not yield a satisfying definition of width.
+Observe that considering the adhesion alone does not yield a satisfying definition of width.
 Every graph $G$ of degree at most $k$ trivially admits a tree-cut decomposition $(T, \zX)$ of adhesion at most $k$ with the additional property that each bag contains at most one vertex.
 Let $T$ be the star with $|V(G)|$ leaves and assign one vertex of $G$ to each leaf.
 Such a decomposition fails to distinguish between the large variety of graphs of bounded degree; for example such graphs include expander graphs which have tree width roughly linear in the total number of vertices.

 Looking closer at the previous example, one notices that for the decomposition given, the center vertex of the star will have an arbitrarily large torso.
 Thus, one might consider requiring both the adhesion and the torsos to have bounded size.
 However, by the definition of torso this will require the tree $T$ of the decomposition $(T, \zX)$ to have degree at most $k$.
 Thus, if we consider a tree-cut decomposition of the star on $n+1$ vertices and we impose a bound on the size of the torsos, we will force the adhesion to be arbitrarily large by choosing $n$ sufficiently large.
+However, such large torsos arise due to a large number of pendant vertices in the torso.

+Keeping these examples in mind, we will formulate a definition of the width of a tree-cut decomposition based on the adhesion and size of the torsos after accounting for vertices of degree one and two.
+The width measure is based on what we call the 3-center of the torsos of the decomposition.
+We present two equivalent ways of describing the 3-center.
+We first give the definition based on immersions which, although more technical, will make several subsequent statements easier to prove.
+The second way of describing the 3-center is based on repeatedly suppressing small degree vertices.
+We present it as Lemma \ref{lem:altcenter}.